 Monday - Friday: 9 a.m. to 5 p.m.

-Hot lunches for carryout arre available Monday through Friday at the Senior Center beginning Oct.
-1, 2020.
+Hot lunches for carryout arre available Monday through Friday at the Senior Center..
 Order by noon the day before by calling (440) 580-3268 and pick up between 11:30 a.m. and 1:30 p.m.
 You can order multiple days' meals at the same time.
-Click here for the January menu.
-NOTE: NO LUNCHES WILL BE SERVED JAN.
-22 THROUGH JAN.
-31 WHILE THE SENIOR CENTER IS CLOSED.
+Please click here for the September menu

-Please click here for the February 2021 activities calendar
+Click here for the September 2021 activities calendar

 Strongsville Low Vision Support Group